sourcegraph/handbook/content/support/managing-cs-aws.md

-# Managing CSE-AWS Docker Compose
+# Managing CS-AWS Docker Compose

-Our CSE Docker Compose test instance is hosted on an Amazon EC2 server instance.
+Our CS Docker Compose test instance is hosted on an Amazon EC2 server instance.
 The instance was setup following the [instructions](https://docs.sourcegraph.com/admin/install/docker-compose/aws) found on Sourcegraph.com.
 To manage cloud resources and networking you must have Sourcegraph AWS/EC2 IAM credentials, learn more [here](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/jgyewom5scogqn6ru53jn2hw2i).
 You can access the instance from the Url below:

 ## [https://cse-aws-test.sgdev.org/](https://cse-aws-test.sgdev.org/)
+(note the URL reflects the former title on the team)
 <br>
 <br>

 ## SSH into instance to run Docker CLI commands

-To access the CSE-AWS server and run Docker commands you'll need to create a Secure Shell (SSH) connection.
+To access the CS-AWS server and run Docker commands you'll need to create a Secure Shell (SSH) connection.
 Instructions to configure this connection are found below:

-1. Create a directory from which you'll run commands to access CSE AWS:<br>`$ mkdir cse-aws`
+1. Create a directory from which you'll run commands to access CS AWS:<br>`$ mkdir cse-aws`
 2. Within `cse-aws` create a file `cse-aws.pem`:<br>`$ touch cse-aws.pem`
 3. Populate `cse-aws.pem` with its RSA private key by copying the key from [1Password](https://my.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/jrsavvo7cgknvzbnefya5oba3i) into the file with your editor of choice.
 Copy the whole block including `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`.
 4. Finally set its permissions such that only the root user can read it:<br>`$ chmod 400 cse-aws.pem`<br>